 - Crush injuries

 Additionally, because victims are out on the water, drowning or near drowning is a common cause of fatalities.
 A boat crash victim may drown right away, or if they are near drowning and saved, they could suffer brain damage that eventually results in death.
+Understand the differences between non-fatal and fatal drowning accident injuries.
+A drowning accident lawyer can help you in this case.

 Claims for Boating Accident Fatalities